 - The Bufones de Arenillas

-Map of Asturias: our favorites
+Map of Asturias: our favorite spots

-Note: for the order in this article we decided to classify the places to see from west to east (the direction of our trip)… This way we keep the Picos de Europa park for the end 😉
+Note: for the order in this article we decided to classify the places to see from west to east (the direction of our trip)… This way we keep the Picos de Europa national park for the end 😉

 The Frexulfe / Frejulfe beach